 Working outdoors is a completely different experience to working in the studio.
 The landscape doesn’t have edges like drawings or photographs and the depth, breadth and detail of it is mind-boggling.
 I walk to the boulders, touch them and walk in between them.
 They are large and heavy, solid and reliable.
 I wonder why they draw me back time and time again, and it occurs to me that the repetition of revisiting the boulders and making work about them is a means via which I might measure myself – my progress.
 To see how my perception and rendering of the boulders and their surroundings has developed over time.
 There is more to it than this, but I like the idea that the work and I are in a constant state of flux, like the clouds above, while the boulders remain as fixed objects in this changing world.

 As I begin to work the light shifts constantly, and shadows cast by clouds stalk across the landscape.
 Two blades of light suddenly appear on the distant hills, so I quickly draw them as they disappear again, holding their memory in my mind.
 The following four hours pass by like moments in a state of deep concentration, but the cold has got into my bones so I have to stop.
-Stepping back from the painting I can see how tentative and uncertain it seems, but there is a playfulness about it that makes me smile.
+Stepping back from the work I can see how tentative and uncertain it seems, but there is a playfulness about it that makes me smile.
 Before leaving I walk up the slope behind me to look down on the boulders from above.
 The surrounding landscape is far more visible up here and its presence fills my eyes.
-There is more work to do here yet.
+There is much more work to do here yet.